Artwork depicting the "Gunfight on Juneau Wharf" was being produced

 Courtesy of John Culligan

-Frank Reid being the only shooter.
+rather than Frank Reid being the only shooter.

 reenactment of Soapy Smith's demise comes from Cyrano's Theater Company in Anchorage, Alaska for their play, The Ballad of Soapy Smith, the Michael Weller play.
 The original cast performed their parts